Galium odoratum: Uses

 It is widely cultivated for its flowers and sweet-smelling foliage.

 As its specific epithet odoratum suggests, the plant is strongly scented, the sweet scent being derived from coumarin.
 This scent increases on wilting and then persists on drying, and the dried plant is used in potpourri and as a moth deterrent.
 It was, and partially is, used to flavour May wine (called Maibowle or Maitrank in German), sweet juice punch, syrup for beer (Berliner Weisse), brandy, jelly, jam, a soft drink (Tarhun, which is Georgian), ice cream, and herbal tea.
 Also very popular are sweet woodruff-flavoured jellies, with and without alcohol.
-In Germany, where it is called Waldmeister, it was and to some extent still is also used to flavour sherbet powder that features prominently in Günter Grass's novel The Tin Drum (1959).
+In Germany, where it is called Waldmeister, it was and to some extent still is also used to flavour sherbet powder.